inventabuild/react-things-to-do-list/README.md

 ## User Stories
 User Story 1, As a busy person with lots of things to do, I want a way to list those things on the computer, so I don't lose track of them.
+User Story 2, As an engineer with lots of things to do, I need a way to organize those things in a list, so I don't lose track of them.